Nutrition System

 • Creates a repeatable habit

-• Turns nutrition into something the coach and progress views can interpret
+• Turns nutrition into data the coach and progress views can actually use

-• Helps users connect actions with results instead of guessing
+• Helps you connect actions with results instead of guessing